chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/Done/Reddit Discussion around WNTYAB.md

 - good documentation might just cover the 'basic idea' well and how to get started
 - Of the 4 types, 2 quickly go stale after 1 year and need updating
+- One person believes that of all purposes of documentation, there are only two purposes that are maintainable and useful long-term:

+    - Documentation of functionality
+    - Getting started tutorials

 ### Thread